 Felting tools found in a kitchen or a pet and DIY store.

-I regularly find myself on the look-out for items that can be used for felting, that aren’t necessarily intended for this purpose.
-My most useful tools came to me free or for under £10 from my kitchen, discount stores, hardware stores and even pet shops.
+I regularly find myself on the lookout for items that can be used for felting, even if they aren’t necessarily intended for this purpose.
+My most useful tools have come to me free or for under £10 from my kitchen, discount stores, hardware stores, and even pet shops.

-To make felt we need at least wool, water, soap and some friction.
-These everyday objects below could be used to do just that.
+To make felt, we need at least wool, water, soap, and some friction.
+The everyday objects below could be used to do just that.

 1. Bamboo mat, rolling pin and elastic bands can be used in few different ways for felting.

-I use plastic rolling pin which then could be filled with water making the tool heavier.
-Roll the bamboo mat around a rolling pin, secure with elastic bands and you have a rolling pin suitable for felting.
-Cover the wet felt layout with a net and roll back and forward with your new tool across the layout.
+I use a plastic rolling pin that can be filled with water to make it heavier.
+Roll a bamboo mat around the rolling pin, secure it with elastic bands, and you have a rolling pin suitable for felting.
+Cover the wet felt layout with a net and roll back and forth with your new tool across the layout.

-Bamboo mat and rolling pin also could be used rolling felt inside bamboo mat.
-I usually cover my layout with thin plastic, put a rolling pin inside and roll everything together securing bundle by elastic tights.
+A bamboo mat and rolling pin can also be used to roll felt inside the bamboo mat.
+I usually cover my layout with thin plastic, place the rolling pin inside, and roll everything together, securing the bundle with elastic ties.

-2. Pop socks are great to secure the bundle for rolling.
-Pop socks hold bundle secure.
+2. Pop socks are great for securing the bundle for rolling.
+Pop socks hold the bundle securely.

 3. The exercise balls and various dog toys can be used for shaping and fulling especially 3D seamless felt like felted vessels.